leynos/lag-complexity/docs/lag-complexity-function-design.md

   `EmbeddingProvider`.
 Caching the final `Complexity` score is less effective, as small variations in the query text would lead to cache misses.
-- **Library Selection:** The `moka` crate will be used for caching.[^14] While `dashmap` is an excellent general-purpose concurrent hash map 42, `moka` is a specialized, high-performance caching library inspired by Java's Caffeine.
+- **Library Selection:** The `moka` crate will be used for caching.[^14] While [`dashmap`](https://crates.io/crates/dashmap) is an excellent general-purpose concurrent hash map, `moka` is a specialized, high-performance caching library inspired by Java's Caffeine.
 It provides essential caching features out-of-the-box, such as size-based eviction (LRU/LFU policies) and time-based expiration (TTL/TTI), which are critical for managing the cache's memory footprint and data freshness.

 - **Implementation:** A `CachingEmbeddingProvider` decorator will be implemented.
 This struct will wrap an existing `EmbeddingProvider` and